sh3lk/mx/website/docs.md

 ## Labels

 Metrics can also have a set of key-value labels.
-Service Weaver represents labels using structs.
+MX represents labels using structs.
 Here's an example of how to declare and use a labeled counter to count the parity of the argument to a `Halve` method.